generation-org/INTRO-WEB/INTRO-WEB-4 - Advanced HTML/README.md

 ### Additional Questions

-1. Add on to Exercise #2 and create a column that is called Photo.
+1. Add onto Exercise #2 and create a column that is called Photo.
 The column should have a photo of the item in that row.